 On the Configure Fields screen, create Virtual fields to collect the search data from the end-user.
 Virtual fields are used because we don’t want to run the search in this form.
 We also don’t want to create a new record using this form.
 In fact, this form is only for collecting data and passing it on.

 Add as many Virtual fields as you need to run your search.
 If you are using criteria in your search, you will need to include a separate Virtual field for each, for example, one field for minimum price, another field for maximum price.
-Now you can select the non-Virtual field that was included in step one and click the delete button.

 Configure each Virtual field: